PE5PVB/RDSExpert/README.md

 # Getting started | Help documentation

-To learn how to use RDSExpert and find out more about the various functions offered by the decoder:
+Learn how to use RDSExpert and find out more about the various functions offered by the decoder:
 <br>
 [Go to the Wiki section by clicking here.](https://github.com/LucasGallone/RDSExpert/wiki/)